wp-plugins/somatic-framework/readme.txt

 = 1.8.10 =
 * NEW: metabox button "save-back" outputs a save button which immediately redirects back to referring page after saving
+* FIX: upload boxes work again with the new plUpload 2.1 that is bundled with wordpress 3.9

 = 1.8.9 =
 * NEW: api functions soma_queue_notice() and soma_completion_notice(). stores and displays admin notices in the core wp "message box" format.